 Social sustainability is the ability of an entity to continue operating in a manner that meets accepted social norms and needs over the long term.
-With employees spread across five countries and customers in eight, Marley Spoon is exposed to a range of potential risks relating to occupational health and safety, modern slavery and other social risks.
+With employees spread predominantly across five countries and customers in six, Marley Spoon is exposed to a range of potential risks relating to occupational health and safety, modern slavery, and other social risks.
+Furthermore, Marley Spoon intends to address social sustainability concerns not only within our internal operations but also within our supply chain with our suppliers.
 The Company has appointed a dedicated Global Head of Sustainability who reports directly to the CEO.
-This role involves the implementation, improvement and management of policies and programs to understand, manage and minimize compliance, health, safety, environment, social and operational risk across the organization, together with all responsible stakeholders of each department of Marley Spoon.
-In respect of its Australian business, Marley Spoon published its first Modern Slavery Statement, for 2020, setting out how it manages the risk of worker exploitation in its supply chain.
-Its third Modern Slavery Statement, for 2022, will be submitted by 30 June 2023.
+This role involves the implementation, improvement, and management of policies and programs to understand, manage, and minimize compliance, health, safety, environment, social, and operational risk across the organization, together with all responsible stakeholders of each department of Marley Spoon.
+In respect of its Australian business, Marley Spoon publishes annual Modern Slavery Statements, setting out how it manages the risk of worker exploitation in its supply chains.

-Marley Spoon's third Sustainability Report, for 2022, will be published in 2023.
+Marley Spoon's Non-Financial Report for 2023 will be published in Q2 2024.
 This report will address in more detail the actions taken by the Company to manage environmental and social risks.
-The Board oversees the Company's Sustainability Goals, as set out in its annual Sustainability Report.
+The Board oversees the Company's Sustainability Goals, as set out in its annual Non-Financial Report (previously known as Sustainability Report).